MATRC Providing Free Of Cost Treatment To Drug Addicts - UrduPoint

 MATRC Providing Free Of Cost Treatment To Drug Addicts

-ISLAMABAD, (UrduPoint / Pakistan Point News - 13th Dec, 2021 ) :Model Addiction Treatment and Rehabilitation Centre (MATRC) Hyderabad is providing free-of-cost treatment, boarding and lodging facilities to drug addicts including females and juveniles.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 14th Dec, 2021 ) :Model Addiction Treatment and Rehabilitation Centre (MATRC) Hyderabad is providing free-of-cost treatment, boarding, and lodging facilities to drug addicts including females and juveniles.

 An official of the Ministry of Narcotics Control said that the Sindh government has allocated a running expenditure of Rs.
 15.640 million for the financial year 2020-2021.
 The center, he said, consisted of 50 beds for patients including male, female, and children addicts.